joeylamcy/Python_tutorial/Exercise.md

    SD(Pdiff)   =   long term standard deviation of Pdiff for the month in question.

-   Also note that means and standard deviations calculated over the period 1933 to 1992 inclusive.
+   Also note that means and standard deviations calculated over the period **1933 to 1992 inclusive**.

 1. Implication of SOI